fredo-editor/fredo-editor.github.io/about.md

 ## What is FreDo ?
 FreDo-Editor (**Fre**quency **Do**main Editor) is an application to edit images in their frequency domain.
-It transforms images into frequency domain with the 2D [DFT](https://en.wikipedia.org/wiki/Discrete_Fourier_transform), allows modifications in the frequency domain and gets the image back by using the inverse transform.
+It transforms images into the frequency domain with the 2D [DFT](https://en.wikipedia.org/wiki/Discrete_Fourier_transform), allows modifications in the frequency domain and gets the image back by using the inverse transform.
 Just like MS-Paint, Photoshop, GIMP allow editing images (spatial domain), FreDo